The Origins and Myths of Goddess Ganga

 Who helped in the descent of Goddess Ganga as a river?

-Who are the children of the goddess Ganga?
+Who are the children of Goddess Ganga?

 Goddess Ganga gave birth to eight Vasus, and warrior Bhishma was one of them.